lrodero/cats-effect-tutorial/tutorial.md

 `IOApp` is a kind of 'functional' equivalent to Scala's `App`, where instead of coding an effectful `main` method we code a pure `run` function.
 When executing the class a `main` method defined in `IOApp` will call the `run` function we have coded.
-Any interruption (like pressing `Ctrl-C`) will be treated as a cancellation of the running `IO`.
+Any interruption (like pressing `Ctrl-c`) will be treated as a cancellation of the running `IO`.

 Also, heed in the example linked above how `run` verifies the `args` list